 The Company is monitoring the situation and will provide an update as more information becomes available.

 Normal operations are continuing at the Company's Twangiza mine.

-Banro Corporation is a Canadian gold mining company focused on production from the Twangiza and Namoya mines, which began commercial production in September 2012 and January 2016 respectively.
-The Company's longer-term objectives include the development of two additional major, wholly-owned gold projects, Lugushwa and Kamituga.
+Banro Corporation is a Canadian gold mining company focused on production from the Twangiza mine, which began commercial production September 1, 2012, and on production at its second gold mine at Namoya, where commercial production was declared effective January 1, 2016.
+The Company's longer term objectives include the development of two additional major, wholly-owned gold projects, Lugushwa and Kamituga.
 The four projects, each of which has a mining license, are located along the 210 kilometre long Twangiza-Namoya gold belt in the South Kivu and Maniema provinces of the Democratic Republic of the Congo.
 All business activities are followed in a socially and environmentally responsible manner.

 For further information, please visit our website at www.banro.com.